rdfostrich/article-jws2018-ostrich/content/storage.md

 Each delta chain consists of two dictionaries, one for the snapshot and one for the deltas.
 The snapshot dictionary consists of triple components that already existed in the snapshot.
-All other triple components are present in the delta dictionary.
+All other triple components are stored in the delta dictionary.
 This dictionary is shared between the additions and deletions, as the dictionary ignores whether or not the triple is an addition or deletion.
 How this distinction is made will be explained in [](#delta-storage).